 Chandra began his legal career as special presidential counsel at the American Bar Association.

 Chandra is a graduate of the Yale Law School, where he was executive editor of the Yale Law & Policy Review.
-He also graduated with honors and distinction from Stanford University, which awarded him the John Gardner Fellowship to work as a protégé of Ohio Governor Dick Celeste.
+He also graduated with honors and distinction from Stanford University, which awarded him the John Gardner Fellowship to work as a protégé of Ohio Governor Richard F. Celeste.

 Chandra has served as Distinguished Practitioner in Residence at Case Western Reserve University School of Law, teaching appellate practice and legal ethics.
 He has also served as a legal-ethics and attorneys' fees expert in litigation.

 Long active in assisting people who aspire to public service, Chandra was also a 2006 candidate for Ohio Attorney General, winning most newspaper endorsements.
 The Cincinnati Enquirer called Chandra "the best candidate Ohio Democrats have produced in years."
 Chandra was also one of the earliest supporters of President Barack H. Obama, raising money for his campaign, serving on the national Asian-American advisory committee, and serving as an Obama delegate to and deputy whip of the Ohio delegation at the 2008 Democratic National Convention.

 Chandra presently serves on the Special Ohio Advisory Committee to the U.S. Commission on Civil Rights.

 Chandra is admitted to practice law in Ohio, California, and New Mexico (inactive), and in federal courts around the country.

 Founding and managing partner of The Chandra Law Firm LLC (2005–present)

 Director of Law and Prosecuting Attorney, City of Cleveland (2002–05)